Meet the Governors

 The Governing Body

 The governing body at Carnforth Community Primary School consists of a group of ten volunteers recruited to represent four main groups, the staff working at the school, the parents of the children attending the school, the local education authority and the local community.
+The diversity of the Governors is representative of our local community.

 The Chair of Governors is: Mrs Lesley Gee